Tikkun Olam - VOLUNTEER OPPORTUNITIES

-Every fall, nearly 10,000 of the most needy in our city descend on the Los Angeles Memorial Sports Arena for the Care Harbor Free Health Clinic.
-Again this year, Wilshire Boulevard Temple teamed up with Care Harbor to make a difference.
+Once again this fall, nearly 10,000 of our city’s most in need will descend on the Los Angeles Memorial Sports Arena for the Care Harbor Free Health Clinic.
+This year, Wilshire Boulevard Temple is teaming up with Care Harbor to make a difference.

-The Care Harbor Clinic provides free care on a massive scale—everything from dental fillings, cleanings and extractions to eye exams and prescription glasses; medical exams and procedures to immunizations and screenings.
+The Care Harbor Clinic provides free care on a massive scale—everything from dental fillings, cleanings and extractions to eye exams and prescription glasses, and from medical exams and procedures to immunizations and screenings.
 In the span of a single day, this clinic brings help and hope to thousands.

 The Big Give

 As we gather together with our families to celebrate Thanksgiving, we cannot forget the thousands of Angelenos who are hungry and homeless.
 Once again, we will assemble and deliver 1,000 complete Thanksgiving dinners to feed 4,000 of our city’s most needy families.
 Last year’s event was unforgettable; don’t miss this opportunity to infuse your Thanksgiving with some added meaning.